engrit-illinois/Ping-All/README.md

 The version IP protocol version to use.
 Valid values are `4` and `6`.
 Default is `4`.
 Only supported on Powershell 7+.
 Earlier versions ignore this parameter, due to the use of the custom `Test-ConnectionAsync` module.
 So behavior will be different in Powershell 5.1.
 I can't be bothered to account for this and make `Ping-All` behave the same for both Powershell versions, as I really only care about Powershell 7 compatibility at this point.
-If you really want to know how `Test-ConnectionAsync` will behavoe you can look at its code.
+If you really want to know how `Test-ConnectionAsync` will behave you can look at its code.
 Otherwise just use Powershell 7.
 From what I can tell `Test-ConnectionAsync` tests both IPv4 and IPv6 (if available).

 ### -ThrottleLimit \<int\>
 Optional integer.